dustinpfister/blog_posts/_posts/linux-bash-script-arithmetic.md

 It would be best to make a completely separate program all together in javaScript when it comes to using node as a way to do some real expressions.
 However there are a few command line options with node that can be used to just evaluate a little javaScript by way of command arguments.
 In addition another option is to pipe in some javaScript code.

-### 2.1 - basic bash script that pipes an expression into node
+### 2.1 - basic bash script that pipes a javaScript expression into node

 One option is to have a very simple line of javaScript where I am just injecting a javaScript expression into a single call of console.log.
 If you are not familiar with node, and javaScript console.log is a way to spit something out to the standard output with a line break attached to the end.